uoy-ads/AAT-matching-ARIADNE/README.md

 1) Fill the xlsx sheet after importing on Google Sheets or locally using Excel or Libre Office
 2) Save as your data in CSV format
-3) Update the filename in the Python script
+3) Update the input and output filenames in the Python script
 4) Run the Python script
 5) Upload the resulting file to the appropriate provider folder on the aggregator server